| EXTRACT FROM: BORN WITH A TARTAN SPOON

 and drifting snow harried the travellers on the old North Road.

+The MacLeod parents pressed on to Newcastle.
 In the Princess Mary Maternity Hospital, my mother, the actress,

 was centre stage labouring over a fourth birth in front of an audience